-Join online forums to chat about various topics or a local Facebook group where you can share things happening in the area, ask for tips, and chat with others.
+Join online forums to chat about various topics or a local Facebook group where you can share things happening in the area, ask for moving day tips on how to avoid common moving mistakes or tricks for packing things like clothes or furniture, and chat with others.

 Visit the Local Shelter and Adopt a Dog

-Have you always wanted to have a dog?
-Well, there’s no better time than after you’ve moved.
+If you are not moving with a dog there’s no better time to get one then after you’ve relocated.
 Pay a local animal shelter a visit or check out their Facebook group to get in touch with them.
 Having a dog means having a dedicated, faithful friend for life.
-Taking your dog for walks could be the perfect occasion to meet new people who share the same passion for animals as you do.
+Taking your dog for walks could be the perfect occasion to alleviate all that moving stress and meet new people who share the same passion for animals as you do.
 What’s more, having a pet will not only help you make friends but it will also:

 - Mean you’ll always have someone by your side, for better or for worse;